hugbubby/TTAnalysisSolutions/README.md

 so far.

 Note: Solutions not guaranteed to be correct, readable, or otherwise elegant.
-I don't really care if you use this for your homework, one because you should be getting graded by examination, and another because fuck college, but that doesn't mean copying my work is a good idea.
+I don't really care if you use this for your math homework, one because you should be getting graded by examination, and another because fuck college, but that doesn't mean copying my work is a good idea.